How to Get Into Ivy League MBA Programs

 Ivy League schools like Harvard, Cornell, and Penn offer some of the best MBA programs in the country.
 And while a business school degree from these elite institutions comes with jaw-dropping tuition rates, these programs position graduates for managerial roles that come with equally significant salaries.
 Mid-career Harvard Business School grads earn a median annual salary exceeding $200,000.

 If you want to max out your earning potential, an elite MBA degree could help.
-In the following guide, we highlight some essential information that can help you navigate the admissions process.
+In the following guide, we highlight some essential information that can help you navigate the Ivy League admissions process.
 Read on to learn how to gain admission into some of the best MBA programs in the United States.

 What Do I Need to Apply for a Top-Ranked MBA Program?

-Good GMAT Scores
+A Good GMAT Score

 High Undergraduate GPA